WeekThor/AdminProtect/README.md

 ## Prevent unblocking
 in beta....

-If player has `adminprotect.unban.except.<admin>`, he will not able to unban a player banned by &lt;admin&gt; (admin nick must be in lowercase).
+If player has `adminprotect.unban.except.<admin>`, he will not be able to unban a player banned by &lt;admin&gt; (admin nick must be in lowercase).
+Also he will not be able to edit the ban issued by &lt;admin&gt;.This also applies to unblocking and editing an IP ban.

 For example: `adminprotect.unban.except.console` will be prevent unblocking players banned by CONSOLE (`CONSOLE` can be changed in config.yml)